nrobinson2000/po-util/README.md

 This relies on a file called `devices.txt` that you must create in your po-util project directory.

-`devices.txt` must contain the names of your devices on individual lines.

-Example:

-    product1
-    product2
-    product3

-NOTE: This is different from the product firmware update feature in the Particle Console because it updates the firmware of devices one at a time and only if the devices are online when the command is run.
+**NOTE: This is different from the product firmware update feature in the Particle Console because it updates the firmware of devices one at a time and only if the devices are online when the command is run.**

 For more help, run the `po` command with no arguments, or visit https://po-util.com